 A birthing center is usually a space in which to labor that is more spacious, more home-like in its decor, furniture, and lighting, and might have a large laboring tub.
 There are two kinds of birthing centers:

 In NYC and at the time of writing, there are two in-hospital birthing centers (The Birthing Center at Mt.
-Sinai Roosevelt & NewYork-Presbyterian/Lower Manhattan Birthing Center), and one free-standing (Brooklyn Birthing Center).
+Sinai Roosevelt (update: closed Jan 2019) & NewYork-Presbyterian/Lower Manhattan Birthing Center (update: as of 2019, mostly not functioning), and one free-standing (Brooklyn Birthing Center).

 Most of the time, care providers who have birthing center privileges are more natural-friendly, and can be either midwife or OB.
 Most commonly, only midwives work at free-standing birthing centers vs midwives and OBs work have privileges at in-hospital ones.

 If you think you might want to use epidural for pain relief, it's important to know that this won't be offered in local birthing centers.
 If the decision is made for epidural or most other medications/interventions in the middle of labor, a transfer would be required.
 Some birthing centers here in NYC are starting to offer nitrous oxide ("laughing gas") for pain relief, however.
 In fact, a recent client of mine was the first to use it at NYC's newest birthing center and found it to be a very helpful tool for pain management.